 Absolutely.
 Everyone is welcome to join us for a Saturday or two each semester before joining.
 On joining there is a fee to help pay for our chess master.
-New in 2018: Adults are free!
 We want to encourage community participation.

 Do beginners participate?

-While some of our members are advanced, we do have beginners from 4th-12th grade who already know the rules but haven’t learned tactics and strategy.
+While some of our members are advanced, we do have beginners from 5th-12th grade who already know the rules but haven’t learned tactics and strategy.
 They learn quickly.

 We generally encourage elementary aged kids to join the 1 hour chess programs at their elementary schools to learn the basics, and then come to us when they love chess enough to want more than 1 hour a week.
-An exception to this is is when an older member brings their younger sibling and helps them along.
+An exception to this is is when an member brings their younger sibling or a friend and helps them along.
 Whole families are welcome.